 Family Coordinator / blue hat vocational training coordinator

 Desmond received his Mentoring Supervision Certification from Big Brothers & Big Sisters of New York City.
 He has been working with Center for All Abilities for the past four years and is the coordinator of CAA’s newest program, the Blue Hat Vocational Training Program, through which he teaches youth and young adults with special needs cooking skills and encourages them to collaborate, explore, and experiment to discover their favorite recipes as a team.
 Outside of CAA, Desmond is employed at Minis Design Inc. and Chinese Christian Herald Crusades-Manhattan, where he holds administrative positions.
 In his free time, Desmond enjoys cooking, going camping, watching movies, and listening to music.

-it consultant / Bookkeeper
+it consultant / bookkeeper

 Kenny obtained his Bachelor of Arts in History from Brooklyn College, and is currently pursuing a Bachelor of Science in Network Administration from Western Governor University.
 Kenny initially began volunteering with the CAA team as an IT consultant in 2015, and is now the bookkeeper for the organization.
 He is also employed at Mediterranean Shipping Company, a global container shipping company, as an IT systems administrator.
 Kenny has worked in a variety of fields, including accounting, office administration, sound engineering, and music.
 He was the lead guitarist in a band called Crystal Tear that has a professionally-released album and has performed throughout the country.
 In his spare time, Kenny enjoys traveling the world, embracing the outdoors, and running.
-He has run two marathons and aspires to run the six major marathons of the world.
+He has run three marathons and aspires to run the six major marathons of the world.